Hi, I’m Tash

 0456 668 649

-tash@redearthcounselling.com.auEmail the MHTP and referral letter to me at tash@redearthcounselling.com.au
+tash@redearthcounselling.com.auEmail the MHCP and referral letter to me at tash@redearthcounselling.com.au.

-Referrals addressed to another clinician are also valid — you don’t need to revisit the GP to get the addressee changed.
+Referrals addressed to another therapist are also valid — you don’t need to revisit the GP to get the addressee changed.

 -